ramyhardan/proof-of-existence/README.md

 Experience with Javascript

 ## Getting Started
-1. Install node/npm.
-1. `npm install -g truffle` (assuming truffle 4.x)
-2. Check out this repo and `cd` into it.
-2. `npm install`
+1. `npm install`
-2. `truffle develop` starts an in-memory Ethereum blockchain (uses [test-rpc](https://github.com/ethereumjs/testrpc) under the hood) with "immediate mining" ideal for testing and opens a console.
+1. `npx truffle develop` starts an in-memory Ethereum blockchain with "immediate mining" ideal for testing and opens a console.
-3. `test` automatically compiles [ProofOfExistence.sol](contracts/ProofOfExistence.sol), migrates it to your local test chain, and executes [ProofOfExistence.spec.js](test/ProofOfExistence.spec.js) test.
+1. `test` automatically compiles [ProofOfExistence.sol](contracts/ProofOfExistence.sol), migrates it to your local test chain, and executes [ProofOfExistence.spec.js](test/ProofOfExistence.spec.js) test.

 ## What's Missing
 Documentation and configuration to deploy the contract to Ethereum testnets or live.